MicrosoftDocs/learn/learn-pr/azure/design-health-model-mission-critical-workload/includes/5-exercise-define-health-states-metrics-threshold.md

 Azure service health states are based on specific resources.
 For example, Azure Cosmos DB reports DTU utilization, and Azure App Services provides information about CPU utilization.

+For information about metrics by resource type, see [Supported metrics with Azure Monitor](/azure/azure-monitor/essentials/metrics-supported).

 ## Health states and thresholds

-Ultimately, you should have a list of components and their health state definitions that looks similar to this example for Contoso Shoes:
+After you have evaluated all layers of the application, you should have a list of components and their health state definitions that looks similar to this example.

 | Component | Indicator/metric | Healthy | Degraded | Unhealthy |
 | --------- | ---------------- | ------- | -------- | --------- |